thecodechemist99/tikzjax/README.md

 ```

 The TikZ code will be compiled into an SVG image, and the `<script>` element will be
-replaced with a `<div>` element containing the generated SVG image.
+replaced with the generated SVG image.

 ## How does this work?